-Call Plains if you are experiencing symptoms, smelling odours or have contacted government.
+Call Plains if you are experiencing symptoms, smelling odours or have contacted government agencies (so the response can be coordinated).

+Stay turned to local radio and television for possible information updates.

+Even if you see people outside, do not leave until told to do so

-- agencies (so the response can be coordinated).
-Stay tuned to local radio and television for possible information updates.
-Even if you see people outside, do not leave until told to do so.
+Even if you see people outside, do not leave until tool to do so.
 If you are unable to follow these instructions, please notify Plains emergency response personnel.

-After the hazardous substance has passed through the area you will receive an "all-clear" message from Plains emergency response personnel.
-You may also receive, if required, instructions to ventilate your building by continuing on fans, turning thermostats.
+After the hazardous substance has passed through the area you will receive an "all-clear" message from Plains emergency required, instructions to ventilate your building by.

-Opening all windows and doors, turning on fans, turning up themostats During this time the air outside may be fresher and you may choose to leave your building while ventilating.
+Opening all windows and doors, turning on fans, turning up thermostats

+During this time the air outside may be fresher and you may choose to leave your building while ventilating.
 Once the building is completely ventilated, return all equipment to normal settings and operation.